Update: Kisi now has Zapier actions. It is no longer necessary to use Zapier’s webhook action to connect with Skedda.

 Create a scheduled unlock

-Creating a scheduled unlock can be done manually from Kisi in the lock page:
+Creating a scheduled unlock can be done manually from Kisi on the lock page:

-• Skedda 2 hour lock-in policy (users cannot edit or cancel their booking if it starts in less that 2 hours)
+Skedda 2-hour lock-in policy (users cannot edit or cancel their booking if it starts in less than 2 hours)

 This option gives the most flexibility to your booking holders and anyone attending the booking; however, it is the least secure.
 If the booking holder doesn't show up there is no way for Skedda/Kisi to know and the door will still be unlocked automatically.
 If you do choose this option, it is recommended that you require your users to notify you if they won't be coming to their booking in your terms and conditions.
 That way you can manually cancel the Zap or delete the scheduled unlock in Kisi to prevent unintended users from accessing your space.